 Yes, dental sealants have proven to be safe and effective.
 Although, some brands of dental sealants may contain minute quantities of BPA, which is an estrogenic compound.
-As per research conducted by the American Dental Association (ADA), the amount of BPA present in commercially available dental sealants is well-below the limit to cause any adverse effects.
-Therefore, they can safely be applied for prevention of teeth cavities.
+As per research conducted by the American Dental Association (ADA), the amount of BPA present in commercially available dental sealants is well below the limit to cause any adverse effects.
+Therefore, they can safely be applied for the prevention of teeth cavities.

 Can you get sealants on teeth with dental fillings?